tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 In this use case the TLS client, as the attester, provides Attestation Results to the TLS server.
 The TLS client is the attester and the TLS server acts as a relying party.
-Prior to delivering its Certificate message, the client must contact the verifier (not shown in the diagram) to receive the Attestation Results that it will use as credentials.
+Prior to delivering its Certificate message, the client must contact the Verifier (not shown in the diagram) to receive the Attestation Results that it will use as credentials.
 The client sends the Attestation Results in an `Attestation` handshake message after the `Certificate` message.